Documentation Guidelines for Academic Accommodations

-- Follow the General Guidelines below to assist you in working with your treating/diagnosing professional(s) to prepare the information required to evaluate your request for services.
+- If not using the form above, follow the General Guidelines below to assist you in working with your treating/diagnosing professional(s) to prepare the information required to evaluate your request for services.

 SDS will evaluate learning disability documentation on a case-by-case basis; general guidelines are provided below.

 - A diagnosis made by a qualified professional.